gaultier/microkt/README.md

 - Friendly error messages
 - Tiny memory usage
 - Simple mark and sweep garbage collector
-- The native executables produced by `mktc` do not use libc and are statically linked, a la Go
+- The native executables produced by `mktc` only use libc

 ## On the roadmap
 *Future features that are not yet implemented but are planned.
 In no particular order:*